Ahoy Cooperative works to foster greater democracy and care in communities.

-In her role as an organizer, she designs structures and processes.
-Her approach is values-based and rooted in systems thinking.
-Her past work has spanned various industries, but she has maintained a strong focus on the cooperative model and other forms of networks that support people in building collective power.
+To do so, we design structures and processes.
+Our approach is values-based and rooted in systems thinking.
+Our past work has spanned various industries, but we have maintained a strong focus on the cooperative model and other forms of networks that support people in building collective power.

 EMLC has worked as a designer, developer, and manager of democratic systems within the cooperative movement and non-profit sector for over a decade.
 Her work has earned her many titles among her colleagues – Entrepreneur, Intrapreneur (or EI), and – perhaps most aptly – Architect.
 The impact her work has made has been felt by many.
 For a listing of positions and comparable, visit her linkedin profile.